liw95/DiffLoc/README.md

 We support the [Oxford Radar RobotCar](https://oxford-robotics-institute.github.io/radar-robotcar-dataset/datasets) and [NCLT](https://robots.engin.umich.edu/nclt/) datasets right now.

-The data of the Oxford and NCLT dataset should be organized as follows:
+The data of the Oxford and NCLT datasets should be organized as follows:

 ```
 data_root